Patellofemoral Pain Syndrome

 - A snapping sensation in the knee

-- Vary the types of activities that you participate in.
-For example, rather than running or jogging every day, alternate between running and swimming.
+- Vary the types of activities that you do.
+For example, rather than run every day, switch between running and swimming.

-- Increase the amount and effort of activities slowly over time.
+- Slowly increase the amount and intensity of activity over time.

 - Use proper form and technique for any sport.

 - Take care of injuries right away.
-This includes getting first aid and resting the injury until it is healed before beginning an activity again.
+This includes getting first aid.
+Rest the injury until it is healed before starting again.